Busting the Breast Augmentation Myths – The Truth

 Before you undergo your breast augmentation procedure, you will have a consultation where you will discuss your expectations and goals for the surgery.
 The results you discuss here will be what your surgeon will aim for and try to reach those for you.
 However, you won’t be able to see it the moment you wake up from your surgery.
 In fact, it is very likely that your breasts may appear higher than usual and look weird to you.
 This is not because your surgeon hasn’t done a good job but rather because of the tightening of your chest muscles.

-As you recover from the procedure and your chest muscles relax, your breasts will lower a little, relative to the first-day post-op, resulting in your breasts now hanging at their usual place.
-This is called dropping and fluffing, The final results of the breast aug procedure will become visible about six months after the procedure.
-Anyone who says they saw results immediately is just spreading misinformation and supporting this myth.
+As you recover from the procedure and your chest muscles relax, your breasts will lower a little, relative to the first day post-op.
+This is called dropping and fluffing, The final results of the breast augmentation procedure will become visible about six months after the procedure.

 9. MYTH – Saline breast implants are the best ones to get